Raghuram672/Self-Signed-Certificate/README.md

 ```bash
 openssl req -new -key server.key -out server.csr -config openssl.cnf
 ```
+- **When you run the command to generate the server.csr, OpenSSL will prompt you to enter information related to the server's identity.
+Here's what each prompt means, along with suggestions for what to enter:**

+- Country Name (2 letter code): Enter your country code (e.g., IN for india).
+- State or Province Name (full name): Enter the full name of your state or province (e.g., Karnataka).
+- Locality Name (e.g., city): Enter your city (e.g., Bangalore).
+- Organization Name (e.g., company): Enter your organization’s name (e.g., org).
+- Organizational Unit Name (e.g., section): Enter the department or unit name (e.g., IT Department), or leave blank if none.
+- Common Name (e.g., server FQDN or YOUR name): Enter a unique name for the CA (e.g., localhost or mydomain.com).
+- Email Address: Optionally, enter an email address, or leave blank if not required.

 ### 5. Sign the Server CSR with the Root CA